BrokkrFinance/bro-strategies/Readme.md

 ### High priority

-1. Remove unsafeSkipStorageCheck in the next release:
+1. remove unsafeSkipStorageCheck in the next release:
 1. <s>create a cash strategy for the wrapper portfolio</s>
 1. <s>add a new price oracle supporting USDT</s>
 1. <s>reinvest (all USDC that is the contract balance - unclaimed fee) during reap reward</s>